 The Government of Canada is taking immediate, significant and decisive action to support Canadian businesses facing financial hardship as a result of the COVID-19 pandemic.
 See Canada’s COVID-19 Economic Response Plan.

 We know that this is a difficult time and businesses across the province are faced with many unknowns.

 In order to relieve some of the pressure on businesses such as yours, we are gathering all the information you need about government services and supports for your business and your employees and putting it in one location.

-Businesses who have questions about closures of at-risk workplaces or how emergency measures impact their business or employment can call the Stop the Spread Business Information Line at 1-888-444-3659.
+Click here for a full list of non-essential businesses.
+Businesses who have questions about these closures or how emergency measures impact their business or employment can call the Stop the Spread Business Information Line at 1-888-444-3659.
 Help is available from Monday to Sunday, from 8:30 a.m.―5:00 p.m.

 Please check this page regularly for updates.

 Are you a small business in need of assistance?

 If you are a tourism operator, a small business or an organization affected by COVID-19 and need pressing assistance, the regional development agencies (RDAs) could assist you with access to federal funding and services.

 What government supports are currently available to Ontario businesses?